vaginessa/blog/articles/2014/12-improving-sped-of-smaz-compresor.md

 ## 1. Don't use `bytes.Buffer` if `[]byte` will do.

 The biggest decompression speed-up came from
-[this change](https://github.com/kjk/smaz/commit/7adaf22db621f66027e38bd1ee4d36f351025043) where I replaced the use of `bytes.Buffer` with using slices directly.
+[this change](https://github.com/kjk/smaz/commit/7adaf22db621f66027e38bd1ee4d36f351025043) where I replaced the use of `bytes.Buffer` with `[]byte` slice.

 `bytes.Buffer` is a wrapper around `[]byte`.
-It adds convenience by implementing popular interfaces like `io.Reader`, `io.Writer` etc. but decreased speed is the price of that.
+It adds convenience by implementing popular interfaces like `io.Reader`, `io.Writer` etc. Decreased speed is the price of that.

-Usuaully it doesn't matter but when there are lots of operations on `byte.Buffer`, even small differences add up.
+It doesn't matter in most programs, but in a tight decompression loop even small wins do add up.

 ## 2. Re-using buffers is another common optimization trick in Go.